-TALLAHASSEE -- In the latest round of a two-year legal battle, a state appeals court heard arguments in a dispute that stems from the Florida Department of Health allowing Blake Medical Center in Bradenton and two others to
+TALLAHASSEE -- In the latest round in a two-year legal battle, a state appeals court heard arguments in a dispute that stems from the Florida Department of Health allowing Blake Medical Center in Bradenton and two others to operate trauma centers.

-The arguments before the 1st District Court of Appeal focused Tuesday on whether four hospitals in the Tampa Bay and Jacksonville areas have the legal standing to challenge approvals of trauma centers that opened in 2011 at hospitals affiliated with the HCA health-care chain.
+The arguments before the 1st District Court of Appeal focused Tuesday on an important, though relatively narrow, issue: whether four hospitals in the Tampa Bay and Jacksonville areas have the legal "standing" to challenge approvals of trauma centers that opened in 2011 at hospitals affiliated with the HCA health-care chain.

-If such standing is granted, it likely would lead to more litigation involving trauma centers at HCA-affiliated Blake and Regional Medical Center Bayonet Point in Pasco County.
-A third HCA hospital, Orange Park Medical Center in Clay County, opened a trauma center but was later required to shut it down.
+But if such standing is granted, it likely would lead to more litigation that could threaten trauma centers at the HCA-affiliated Blake and Regional Medical Center Bayonet Point in Pasco County.
+The third HCA hospital, Orange Park Medical Center in Clay County, opened a trauma center but was later required to shut it down.